AMUSF Stage 2 - Intermediate skills

 Course start Date: NOVEMBER 2021

-STUDY DAY: WEDNESDAY (Sold out) or THURSDAY 4 x places available
+STUDY DAY: WEDNESDAY or THURSDAY (SOLD OUT)

 Course start Date: November 2021 (Delayed due to lockdown 3 closures)